-Burkina Faso has been hosting Malian refugees since 2012 due to the crisis in their home country, which remains ongoing.
-As of April 2017, 33,056 Malian refugees lived in Burkina Faso, of which approximately 90% had settled in the Sahel region, near the Malian border.
+Burkina Faso has been hosting Malian refugees since 2012 due to the ongoing crisis in their home country.
+As of April 2017, 33,056 Malian refugees were living in Burkina Faso, and of these, approximately 90% had settled in the Sahel region near the Malian border.
 In this region, most refugees live in camps and 8,801 refugees are hosted by local communities.

-Since 2013, DRC/DDG’s intervention is spread across 32 villages of the Soum and Oudalan provinces, located in the Sahel region of Burkina Faso.
-DRC/DDG aims to improve Malian refugees’ and host communities’ living conditions in the Sahel region through several approaches combining emergency interventions and resilience-enhancing programmes in order to achieve durable solutions to displacement.
+Since 2013, Danish Refugee Council/Danish Demining Group’s (DRC/DDG) intervention has been spread across 32 villages of the Soum and Oudalan provinces, which is located in the Sahel region of Burkina Faso.
+DRC/DDG aims to improve Malian refugees’ and host communities’ living conditions in the Sahel region through several approaches that combine emergency interventions and resilience-enhancing programmes in order to achieve durable solutions to displacement.

-The arrival of refugees has increased the scarcity of already rare resources, and heightened the vulnerability of both refugees and host communities.
+The arrival of refugees has increased the shortage of resources that are already scarce, and it has increased the vulnerability of both refugees and host communities.
 The number of households suffering from food insecurity has increased from 19% in December 2016 to 26% in June 2017.
-Therefore, DRC/DDG implements food assistance projects in order to alleviate food insecurity in the region and to reduce tensions that can arise from the scarcity of available resources.
+Therefore, DRC/DDG implements food assistance projects in order to alleviate food insecurity in the region and to reduce tensions that can arise from the scarcity of resources.

 DRC/DDG strives to safeguard human rights through monitoring activities and the identification of survivors of violence, exploitation, discrimination, abuse, or negligence.
 DRC/DDG provides assistance or tailored referrals to these vulnerable populations in order to facilitate their access to basic services in a non-discriminatory manner and to develop community-based empowerment strategies.

-Preventing child abuse, exploitation and worst forms of labour as well as ensuring children’s access to quality education, are important aspects of DRC/DDG’s work in Burkina Faso.
+Preventing child abuse, exploitation and the worst forms of labour as well as ensuring that children have access to quality education are important aspects of DRC/DDG’s work in Burkina Faso.

 Education in Emergencies

-In 2015-2016, the gross school enrolment rate in the Sahel region was 49,9% against a national rate of 86,1% in Burkina Faso.
-DRC/DDG strives to safeguard this basic child right and prevent school drop-outs through sensitisation, identification and referral of vulnerable children, advocacy, and the distribution of hygiene kits for young girls.
+In 2015-2016, the total school enrolment rate in the Sahel region was 49,9% compared to a national rate of 86,1% in Burkina Faso.
+DRC/DDG strives to safeguard this basic child right and prevent school drop-outs through sensitisation, identification and referral of vulnerable children, as well as advocacy and the distribution of hygiene kits for young girls.
 DRC/DDG also assists schools with equipment and furniture.

 Water, sanitation and hygiene